 Earthquake refugee cottage from 1906 discovered and restored in a Sunset District backyard. - by Jane Frances Cryan

-Jane Cryan, savior of earthquake refugee shacks, has generously allowed us to reprint the prologue from her unpublished manuscript "Hope Chest: The True Story of San Francisco's 1906 Earthquake Refugee Shacks".
-It's a terrific book you can only read at the San Francisco Main Library's History Center, as Jane could never find a publisher.
-Her she tells the story of how 1227 24th Avenue in the Sunset became an official city landmark.
+Jane Cryan, savior of earthquake refugee shacks, has generously allowed us to reprint the prologue from her unpublished manuscript “Hope Chest: The True Story of San Francisco’s 1906 Earthquake Refugee Shacks.”
+It’s a terrific book you can only read at the San Francisco Main Library’s History Center, as Jane could never find a publisher.
+Here she tells the story of how 1227—24th Avenue in the Sunset District became an official city landmark.
 In recent years the cottages have been painted yellow.

 ©1998 by Jane Frances Cryan